kennysmithed/oels2022/index.md

 ### Arrangements for lectures and labs

-**Information on class times and venues is currently TBC**
+**Information on lab class venue is currently TBC**

-Lectures take place *in person* on Monday mornings, 9am-9.50am, in room S1, 7 George Square.
+Lectures take place *in person* on Monday mornings, 9am-9.50am, in room S1, [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209) - as far as I can work out, S indicates Second floor.
 Labs will take place in on Wednesday mornings, 9am-11am, in **room to be allocated**.

 Hopefully you are all familiar with attending in-person classes in covid times, but just as a reminder:
 - *Do not come to lectures if you are unwell or think you might be!* You can participate remotely (see below), so you won't miss out and you'll be protecting the rest of us.
 If I am isolating or unwell (but still well enough lecture) we'll do the lecture remotely; there are 5 staff members covering the labs so we should always have cover in the event that one of us is unwell.